AndresParraSilva/NYC-Trip/README.md

     Attend the Radio City Christmas Spectacular.                                $55-$250/Tour $42 Piano duels.
     Try bagels and lox from Russ & Daughters and cheesecake from Junior’s.
+    Shop for winter essentials at Five Stride Skate Shop and Guitar Center.
+    Comprar gomas para paleta de ping-pong.
+    New York Hall of Science museum.
+    Lunch at Katz’s Delicatessen for classic Jewish deli fare.
+    The Mall in Central Park.